tosinalaiya/Healthcare-Analytics-Dashboard/README.md

 ## 💡 Recommendations
 - Replicate **Branch B’s scheduling system** across other branches to improve throughput.
-- Investigate **Branch D’s higher treatment costs** to ensure they’re justified by outcomes.
+- Investigate **Branch D’s higher treatment costs** to ensure they are justified by outcomes.
 - Provide **training for doctors with lower efficiency scores** to balance workload and improve patient success rates.
 - ## ✅ Why This Matters
-This dashboard isn’t just about charts — it shows how **data can transform healthcare management**.
+This dashboard isn’t just about charts it shows how **data can transform healthcare management**.
 By connecting numbers to real decisions, hospitals can improve patient outcomes, reduce costs, and make smarter choices for the future.

 ---
 ---